Nymoout/Core/README.md

-# LobbyTestPlugin
+# Core-Plugin
-A coreSpigot plugin for Minecraft servers
+A Core plugin for Minecraft servers

-# What is the LobbyTestPlugin
+# What is the Core-Plugin?

-It is a Plugin for Minecraft Lobby Servers ... that doesn't really work .. because of some mistakes by myself So i want to update this sometimes and will test it on my server.
+It is a Plugin for Minecraft Servers ... that doesn't really work .. because of some mistakes by myself So i want to update this sometimes and will test it on my server.

 If you have improvements you can send a pull request and i will update the reporsitory.